Your Puppy Handbook

 Don’t forget to “puppy-proof” your home, both inside and out, preferably before you bring puppy home.
 Be sure to remove any potential hazards before you let your new puppy explore.
 Until they have learnt the rules, they will need to be supervised at all times.
 (This is a good reason for your puppy to have their own space.
 A playpen or perhaps your laundry can serve as your puppy's private space.
 When you are unable to supervise your puppy's playtime or exploring time they can remain safely in their own area).

+Make sure household cleaning products and chemicals are stored safely out of reach.
 Vehicle antifreeze (ethylene glycol) or radiator coolant is extremely poisonous to dogs.
 It is attractive as it is sweet tasting.
 A very small amount can cause severe kidney damage and in many cases, death.

 Rodent baits should be picked up immediately as they will kill dogs too.
 Puppies often find electrical cords fun to chew on with devastating results!